Mongolian Beef - the ultimate fakeaway dish that you don't need to keep for just weekend. Tender Strips of Beef in a Thick Sweet Asian Sauce.

 - Salt and Pepper Chicken

-or head on over to my FULL RECIPE INDEX with over 800+ delicious Slimming World Recipes all fully searchable by meal type, ingredients and syn value etc.
+or head on over to my FULL RECIPE INDEX with over 800+ delicious Slimming Eats Recipes all fully searchable by meal type, ingredients etc.

-How can I add a 1/3 speed foods to this Low Syn Mongolian Beef?
+How can I add Vegetables to this Mongolian Beef?

 I served with some stir fried shredded carrots, broccoli and cabbage, but you could also swap out regular rice for some of this Roasted Cauliflower Rice or Chicken Fried Cauliflower Rice instead of serving with regular white rice.
 You could even just serve with some stir-fried veggies, bean sprouts are one of my favs.

-What Kitchen Items do I need to make this Low Syn Mongolian Beef?
+What Kitchen Items do I need to make this Mongolian Beef?

 - Non Stick Frying Pan or Actifry